kirkpsmith/rfb-dev-kit/docs/pstat.md

 # Potentiostat

 The MYSTAT potentiostat allows you to control the voltage or current through the cell and record and plot both parameters.
-You can order the PCB including components through the PCBWay project linked above.
+You can order the PCB including components through the PCBWay project linked below.

 >i **Note**
 >i